MicrosoftLearning/mslearn-fabric/Instructions/Labs/19-sql-database-query.md

 ---
 lab:
-    title: 'Query a SQL database in Microsoft Fabric'
+    title: 'Work with SQL Database in Microsoft Fabric'
     module: 'Get started with SQL Database in Microsoft Fabric'
 ---